THE ANATOMICAL CONSERVATORY

 What is it?

-In the mid-nineteenth century, the historic building, a former episcopal palace that had housed the Faculty of Medicine and its collections since 1795, was enlarged with the construction of a wing for the practical teaching of anatomy.
-Conservation and study of the collections are organized within an anatomy conservatory.
+In themid-19th century, the historic building, a former episcopal palace that had housed the Faculty of Medicine and its collections since 1795, was expanded with the addition of a wing dedicated to the practical teaching of anatomy.
+The conservation and study of the collections were organized within an anatomy conservatory.

-The Montpellier Anatomy Conservatory is a 500 m² gallery built in 1851 by architect Pierre-Charles Abric (1800-1871): a veritable "temple" of medicine, the conservatory presents a succession of display cases detailing the human body and its pathologies, in a majestic setting punctuated by colonnades and under the aegis of famous doctors and allegories of various sciences painted by Montpellier artist Jean-Pierre Montseret (1813-1888).
+The Montpellier Anatomy Conservatory is a gallery covering more than 500 m² built in 1851 by architect Pierre-Charles Abric (1800-1871): a veritable "temple" of medicine, the conservatory presents, in a majestic setting punctuated by colonnades and under the aegis of famous doctors and allegories of various sciences painted by Montpellier artist Jean-Pierre Montseret (1813-1888), a succession of display cases detailing the human body and its pathologies.

-A large part of the collection is made up of anatomical preparations deposited by professors and medical students in the 19th and early 20th centuries, illustrating the specific nature of the anatomy conservatory: by its very nature, the conservatory is linked to teaching, and has received numerous items produced as part of this activity.
-Complementary collections include series of wax, plaster and papier-mâché casts, surgical instruments and orthopedic equipment.
-Corollary collections, relating to comparative anatomy and zoology on the one hand, and archaeology on the other, add to this ensemble, which is an exceptional illustration of a pedagogical approach aimed at suggesting in one place a panoptic vision of the human body.
+A large part of the collection consists of anatomical preparations deposited by professors and medical students inthe 19th and early20th centuries, illustrating the specific nature of the anatomy conservatory: essentially linked to teaching, the conservatory received numerous pieces produced as part of this activity.
+This collection is complemented by additional collections, such as series of wax, plaster, or papier-mâché casts, surgical instruments, and orthopedic equipment.
+Corollary collections relating to comparative anatomy and zoology on the one hand, and archaeology on the other, further enrich this collection, which is an exceptional illustration of an educational approach aimed at providing a panoptic view of the human body in one place.

 The conservatory today

-Today, the Anatomy Conservatory houses almost 5,600 real and artificial specimens from collections of normal, pathological and comparative anatomy.
-This historical and patrimonial collection, which reflects the history of medical teaching at Montpellier's Faculty of Medicine and testifies to the anatomical techniques of an era, has been closed since 1996, when professors last added objects to the conservatory's collections.
-In 2004, the entire collection, together with the historic building housing it, was classified as a historic monument, definitively establishing the heritage nature of the medical school's collections.
+The anatomy conservatory currently holds nearly 5,600 real and artificial specimens from collections relating to normal, pathological, and comparative anatomy.
+This historical and heritage collection, which reflects the history of medical education at the Montpellier Faculty of Medicine and bears witness to the anatomical techniques of an era, has been closed since 1996, when professors last added objects to the conservatory's collections.
+The protection afforded by the classification of the entire collection as a historic monument in 2004, as well as the historic building that houses it, definitively marks the heritage character of the Faculty of Medicine's collections.
 Since then, the conservatory has only opened its doors for guided tours organized by the Montpellier Méditerranée Métropole Tourist Office.
-In 2021, the conservatory will be renovated to improve the watertightness of its windows.
+In 2021, the conservatory is undergoing renovations to improve the waterproofing of its window frames.
 Find out more

-he set up La Specola - the Royal and Imperial
+he established La Specola – the Royal and Imperial Museum

-and Imperial Museum of Physics and Natural History - in
+Imperial Museum of Physics and Natural History in

 Florence, where he settled permanently in 1780.